 The point though is how do you cope being an unattractive person?

-Here are 5 coping strategies that can come to your aid:
+Here are 5 coping strategies that can help you come to terms with feeling ugly or unattractive.

 Another message that has often been overplayed is this – everything is taken care of when you’re beautiful.
 The media creates the narrative that beauty means more happiness, more sex, more friends, more money and the list literally goes on.